Khaulat/Deep_Reinforcement_Learning/Navigation_project/README.md

 ## Reproducing the project on your computer

-Depending on what you want to do, you can follow one of these 3 options:
+Depending on what you want to do, [install Unity](https://github.com/Unity-Technologies/ml-agents/blob/release_3_docs/docs/Installation.md#advanced-local-installation-for-development) and follow one of these 3 options:

 1. Clone the repository.
 2. Fork the repository.